adiwg/mdEditor-doc/getting-started/starting-up-mdeditor.md

   * [https://www.mdEditor.org](https://www.mdEditor.org)
 {% endhint %}

 This will bring you to the mdEditor home page shown below.
-The home page offers a brief orientation to mdEditor as well as links to important supporting resources and other propaganda - scrolled below the image, and most importantly, a link to load mdEditor.
+The home page offers a brief orientation to mdEditor as well as links to important supporting resources and other propaganda - scroll below the image - and most importantly, a link to load mdEditor.

 ![The mdEditor homepage.](/assets/get-started/homepage.png){caption class=border}